-28.1 Cars may not take part in a qualifying session or a race without any part of the bodywork as presented at scrutineering.
+28.1 Cars may not take part in a qualifying session or a race without any part of the bodywork as presented at scrutineering, or with repairs allowed by the scrutineers.

 29 Documentation & Scrutineering

 - 29.1 Documentation, scrutineering and qualifying will take place on Friday before the Qualifying of each event unless advised otherwise in the event SRs. - 29.2 Failure to attend Drivers Briefing by the Team Manager and all drivers, refer to Appendix G.